xiaocao12306/gamewiki/README.md

 ### 🎯 Key Features

 - **🔥 One Hotkey, All Answers** - Press `Ctrl+Q` to instantly overlay wiki/AI chat without leaving your game
-- **🤖 AI Game Expert** - Powered by Google Gemini with local knowledge bases for smart Q&A
+- **🤖 AI Game Expert** - Powered by Google Gemini with local knowledge bases for smart Q&A.

-- **🎮 Auto Game Detection** - Automatically recognizes your active game and loads relevant content
-- **💬 Voice Input Support** - Ask questions using voice commands (built-in Vosk recognition)
+_"The Gemini API "free tier" is offered through the API service with lower rate limits for testing purposes.
+Google AI Studio usage is **completely free** in all available countries" - according to Gemini API docs_
 ## 📸 Screenshots
 - Use as AI assitant